 How to Upgrade Your Gratitude Game

-I invite you to join me on Thursday, September 23, for a special Foundant webinar, Take My Breath Away: Building Relationships One Thank You at a Time.
-In this webinar I'll teach you the importance of gratitude to the donor-nonprofit relationship; how "thank you" can become part of your storytelling, fundraising, and marketing efforts; and the numerous ways available for you to thank donors today and in the future.
+Watch Foundant's on-demand webinar, Take My Breath Away: Building Relationships One Thank You at a Time.
+In this webinar I talk about the importance of gratitude to the donor-nonprofit relationship; how "thank you" can become part of your storytelling, fundraising, and marketing efforts; and the numerous ways available for you to thank donors today and in the future.

 This blog is an original work of the attributed author and is shared with permission via Foundant Technologies' website for informative purposes only as part of our educational content in the philanthropic sector.
 The views, thoughts, and opinions expressed in this text belong solely to the author and do not necessarily reflect Foundant's stance on this topic.
 If you have questions or comments, please reach out to our team.